kramble/FPGA-Litecoin-Miner/experimental/README.txt

                    uses salsa-B.v NB This is a prototype design, the hash scheduling FSM is totally INSANE (a tribute to NASA's skycrane perhaps).

-LX150_SPLIT        Separates the pbkdf and salsa engines into separate modules linked by
+LX150-SPLIT        Separates the pbkdf and salsa engines into separate modules linked by
                    a one bit serial bus to reduce routing congestion.
 This will form the basis of ongoing work on further pipelining of the salsa.

-LX150_EIGHT-A      Fully pipelined salsa with 8 threads.
+LX150-EIGHT-A      Fully pipelined salsa with 8 threads.
 Slow and somewhat buggy (see
                    the README).
 Major rework is required, will use -B, -C suffixes.

-LX150_EIGHT-B      Separate clock domains for pbkbd and salsa, dynamic clock speed (yay)!
+LX150-EIGHT-B      Separate clock domains for pbkbd and salsa, dynamic clock speed (yay)!

+LX150-EIGHT-C      Ten stage pipeline (still only 8 threads).
+Not usefully faster.

+LX150-SLOWEIGHT-A  A return to the original slow clocked salsa core, but now with eight
+                   threads.
+This gets just under 10kHash/sec per LX150 though only one core sucessfully routes (there is sufficient LUT resource for a second, but the router cannot route it, perhaps a more aggressive planahead scheme will work).

+LX150-SLOWSIXTEEN-A Added a pipeline stage between column and row operations.
+Sixteen
+                   threads, and this time a second core does fit.
+Clocks at 50Mhz (the default is 25MHz, so increase it at runtime via the mining script) giving aroung 16khash/sec per LX150 (33khash/sec total for Lancelot).